🇮🇪COURTS

 Submission Date

-• File this form as soon as possible after service, typically within the timeframe specified by court rules or requested by other parties in the proceedings.
+• Submit this form as soon as possible after the documents were sent, typically within 7-14 days, or as specifically requested by the court in your proceedings.

 • Preparation window: collect IDs, supporting records, and signatures in advance.